 Making a Complaint

-When an Adult Protective Services complaint is made, a screener will gather information in order to determine the most appropriate response.
-Some of the information you may be asked to provide will be:
+If you suspect or witness adult abuse (What is adult abuse?) you may call our statewide toll-free reporting hotline at 1-855-503-SAFE(7233).
+When you call to report an issue, a screener will gather information in order to determine the most appropriate response.
+Some of the information you may be asked to provide includes:

-- Details about the person you are concerned about such as age, where they live, and their current level of functioning;
+- Details about the person you are concerned about such as age, where they live, and their current level of functioning (if known);

-- A description of the problem or the situation you feel is abusive or neglectful;
+- A description of the problem or the situation you feel is inadequate, abusive or neglectful;

-- Information about other people or witnesses the investigator may want to speak to that have direct information about your complaint;
+- Information about other people or witnesses an investigator may want to speak to who may have direct information about your complaint;

-- Whether or not the person is in immediate danger or at imminent risk of harm;
+- Whether or not the person is in immediate danger or risk of harm;

 - Details about how to contact you in the future if additional information is needed or if you would like a copy of the non-confidential public report.